nishanthsanjeev/DynamicHistoricalBiases/README.md

 ## For the historical sources:

-We utilize **HistWords**, a brilliant collection of pre-trained vectors available at: https://nlp.stanford.edu/projects/histwords/
-(Hamilton et al, 2018)
+We utilize **HistWords**, a collection of pre-trained vectors available at: https://nlp.stanford.edu/projects/histwords/ (Hamilton et al, 2018)

 Here, we provide the tools to conduct analyses on the following corpora: